florent37/Multiplatform-Log/ReadMe.md

 # Disable logs on release

-Just disable the logger on debug :
+Eisable the logger just on debug :

 ```kotlin
 Logger.enabled = BuildConfig.DEBUG